In the beginning

 The landscape we traverse is predominantly sedimentary limestone and dolomite rock, with many examples of karst formations.
 In particular, the unforgettable El Torcal Natural Park has one of the most accessible displays of erosion.

-Signs of erosion are always present during our walks, whether in individual rock formations we may walk past or the entire landscape around us.
+Signs of erosion are always present during our walks, whether in individual rock formations, we may walk past or the entire landscape around us.
 The Sierra de Loja, a 210 km2 limestone massif, has the highest concentration of sinkholes in Andalucia and is a stunning and intricate far-reaching landscape.

 When we walk the Caminito del Rey along the Gaitanes Gorge in El Chorro, we see the full power of erosion on the limestone as we navigate the path halfway up the 250-metre vertical rockface.